AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-40488-configurable-products-with-out-of-stock-child-products-not-shown-in-correct-price-range.md

 ---
-description: The MDVA-40488 patch solves the issue where configurable products with out-of-stock child products are not shown in their correct price range.
-This patch is available when the Quality Patches Tool (QPT) 1.1.9 is installed.
-The patch ID is MDVA-40488.
-Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.4.
+title: "MDVA-40488: Configurable products with out-of-stock child products not shown in correct price range"
 labels: QPT patches,Quality Patches Tool,Support Tools,Magento,Adobe Commerce,cloud infrastructure,on-premises,configurable products,out-of-stock,child products,price range,QPT 1.1.9,2.4.2,2.4.2-p1,2.4.2-p2,2.4.3,2.4.3-p1
-title: 'MDVA-40488: Configurable products with out-of-stock child products not shown in correct price range'
 ---

-# MDVA-40488: Configurable products with out-of-stock child products not shown in correct price range

 The MDVA-40488 patch solves the issue where configurable products with out-of-stock child products are not shown in their correct price range.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.1.9 is installed.
 The patch ID is MDVA-40488.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.4.